jepemo/awesome-complexity/README.md

 [**Diversity and Complexity**](https://amzn.to/2WvMdnv) by Scott Page - Introduction to the role of diversity in complex adaptive systems.

+[**Introduction to Nonextensive Statistical Mechanics: Approaching a Complex World**](https://amzn.to/2WC6zLU) by C. Tsallis - A pedagogical introduction to the concepts of:nonlinear dynamics, extensivity of the nonadditive entropy, global correlations, generalization of the standard CLT’s, etc.

+[**Introduction to the Modeling and Analysis of Complex Systems**](https://amzn.to/2MIyzbW) by Hiroki Sayama - Introduction to the Modeling and Analysis of Complex Systems.

 ### Agent modeling

 [**Agent-Based and Individual-Based Modeling: A Practical Introduction**](https://amzn.to/2WwuLyZ) by Steven F. Railsback and Volker Grimm - This book gives the skills to design, implement, and analyze agent-based models.